NativeScript/docs/content/ui/text-field.md

 })
 ```

-Emitted when the field gains focus.
+Emitted when the TextField gains focus.

 ### blur